pyexcel/pyexcel-xls/README.rst

     $ make format

-so as to beautify your code otherwise travis-ci may fail your unit test.
+so as to beautify your code otherwise your build may fail your unit test.

 Known Issues